swcarpentry/r-novice-gapminder/reference.md

   - `?"function"`
   - Put code whose parameters change frequently in a function, then call it with different parameter values to customize its behavior.
-  - The last line of a function is returned, or you can use `return` explictly
+  - The last line of a function is returned, or you can use `return` explicitly
   - Any code written in the body of the function will preferably look for variables defined inside the function.
   - Document Why, then What, then lastly How (if the code isn't self explanatory)